-Managed by North Lanarkshire Council, this mixed woodland features ancient trees alongside invasive sitka spruce.
+Owned and managed by both North Lanarkshire Council as part of Palacerigg Country Park and the Scottish Wildlife Trust as part of Forest Wood Reserve, this mixed woodland features ancient trees alongside invasive Sitka spruce.
 The land has a mining history and is also the site of one of Cumbernauld’s lowland raised bog habitats, with a number of ponds ideal for wildlife-watching.
 The woodland is a haven for insects such as hawk moths.
 Pine martens, once persecuted to near-extinction, are making a comeback here.

 - Keep a lookout for signs of badgers as you explore the ancient woodland

 - Stay very quiet and you may be rewarded with the site of roe deer darting across open greenspace